 As can be seen GBM’s and in particular GBMI are expected to have a strong impact on the global vision of a Green Economy.
 However, GBM and green value proposition creation is about more than just green and economic parameters.
 GBM’s are simultaneous linked to – other values – gains and solving pains, problems and challenges that address other values of the BM’s value formula.
 It addresses securing GBM’s and at the same time Privacy and GDPR values for users, customers, networks, employees and other stakeholders.
 That requires – we propose – a multi business model-oriented approach, new measurement frameworks and technologies that also measure the social economic parameters at businesses entering the GBM domain.
 Businesses must at the same time strategically secure compliance to Privacy and GDPR on not just their own business but also to other businesses’ business models – outside their business – equal to scope 3 in EU taxonomy – in this case innovate and develop GBM’s competence related to Privacy and GDPR values in the entire value network.

 Previous literature studies on GBM’s and GBMI show there is still not a generally accepted, clear and precise definition of a GBM and GBMI[32].
-Although many talks about 100% CO2 neutral business models[32], circular business models[20], sustainable BM’s (42) and even GBM’s[32], the big question is if a BM ever can and will be 100% circular, green and sustainable? – and in this case can and will BM’s competences – human resources, organizational systems and culture ever be purely green, purely circular and purely sustainable.
+Although many talks about 100% CO neutral business models[32], circular business models[20], sustainable BM’s (42) and even GBM’s[32], the big question is if a BM ever can and will be 100% circular, green and sustainable? – and in this case can and will BM’s competences – human resources, organizational systems and culture ever be purely green, purely circular and purely sustainable.

 Taking GBM Innovation (GBMI) as an example as shown in Figure 8, our proposal is that most businesses will relate to GBM competence innovation and do business model competence reconfiguration – focusing on changing or reconfiguration their AS IS Business Model competences into “Greener” business model competences.
 Fewer businesses will create new GBM’s competences that are born green and less will create new businesses – Startup businesses – that will focus on being born with GBM competences – and have pure GBM competence from the very beginning of the business.
 This is equal to the startup businesses have built-in “green genes” in their core business model competences – thehighest strategic level of a business and following all related business models in the business.
 Both for established and new businesses we claim this is extremely difficult and complex to fulfil and operate.